--Fireplaces are known for wasting a significant amount of energy because they draw warm air out of your home through the chimney.
-When the fireplace is not in use, be sure that the damper remains closed.
-Installing glass doors … read more...
+-Fireplaces are known for wasting a significant amount of energy because they draw warm … read more...

-If the word doesn’t mean a thing to you, it is high-time you find out more about a heat recovery ventilator and how your home can benefit from it.
+If the word doesn’t mean a thing to you, it is high time you find out more about a heat recovery ventilator and how your home can benefit from it.
 A heat recovery ventilator system brings fresh air inside your home without allowing the heat to escape.
 If you are still clueless, read on.

 Potential Cause: There are two possible reasons for this problem – there is no power going into the air conditioning unit or the thermostat isn’t properly set.

 Fix: When the AC won’t turn on and there isn’t any power reaching the unit itself, it may be due to a fuse that’s tripped.
 Always check on the circuit breaker first to make sure it’s not the reason why the AC is not turning on.
 If not, check on the thermostat settings and make sure you have … read more...

 Wouldn’t you want to be in a home where the temperature always feels comfortable but you don’t see the system anywhere?
 That is a system that efficiently works with even less maintenance.
 And that system is what’s referred to as geothermal heating and cooling.
 A geothermal HVAC (heating, ventilation, and air conditioning) brings your home in harmony with the earth and takes advantage of the subterranean temperatures so it can provide cooling during summer and heating during winter.